alecspringel/booking-app/README.md

 - Add interval setting, and timezone setting (in schedule setupPage, and createSchedule endpoint)
   \*left off:
-  -api/user/schedule trying to send get request with local timezone of current day, and return scheduled appointments
+  -api/user/schedule trying to send get request with local timezone of current day, and return scheduled appointments -helper/schedule.js (checkAvailability) can improve efficiency by leveraging sorted order of meetings/schedule